Well, that day has finally arrived when it is now time to retire and focus on family issues, rather than pharmacy issues.

 I began my journey back in 1956 as an apprenticed pharmacist at Wallace’s Pharmacy, located in Marrickville.

 That was the year that Australia first hosted an Olympic Games and also the year that black & white television services commenced.
+Today, we have flat screen TVs on a full motion tv mount.

 Most prescriptions at that time were compounded and mostly herbal in nature.